Are you the owner of the business?

-There’s no point having a business if no one can find you or get hold of you.
+There’s no point having a business if no one can find or get hold of you.
 Make sure you’re listed on Yellow's Digital Directories, that your profile is complete and showcases what you do.
-Also get your customers to review your business as that enhances search.
+Also get your customers to review your business as this enhances search results.

 While this is sometimes easier in real life than online, social media marketing is not to be ignored.
 In fact, it’s probably one of the best places to have your business presence.
 Facebook is great for a business page, Instagram is cool for visuals (if you’re a visually dynamic company) and LinkedIn is incredible for networking with other professionals and attracting new clients.
 Neighbourly is great for building your community presence.
 Find platforms to network on, offer tips and share business news and product information.
 There are also forums where you’ll find like-minded people and potential customers.

 "Content is king", we’ve said it already, but it’s true.
 Before the internet happened, how did businesses market themselves - through ads in papers, radio, billboards, bus stops and on TV; think brochures, pamphlets, paper newsletters.
 While these methods are still relevant, you need to create content that gets your message across through your website, email newsletters and social media pages.
 Content must do one or more things - excite, entice or inform.
 It must also be relevant to the channels it is going on.